symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 Secret lock transaction
 ***********************

-Use a secret lock transaction to initiate the cross-chain swap.
-Once announced, the specified mosaics are locked at blockchain level, associated with a previously chosen *hashed proof* called ``secret``.
+Use a secret lock transaction to start the cross-chain swap.

-Funds are unlocked and transferred when an account announces a  valid :ref:`Secret Proof Transaction <secret-proof-transaction>`.
-The account must demonstrate knowing the *secret* that unlocks the transaction, by disclosing the previously used ``hashing algorithm`` and the ``proof``.
+1. Define the mosaic units you want to transfer to a determined account.

+2. Generate a random set of bytes called ``proof``.

+3. Hash the obtained proof with one of the available algorithms to generate the ``secret``.

+4. Select during how much time the mosaics will be locked and announce the transaction.

+The specified mosaics remain locked until a valid :ref:`Secret Proof Transaction <secret-proof-transaction>` unlocks them.

-If the transaction duration is reached and not proved, the locked amount is returned to the initiator of the secret lock transaction.
+If the transaction duration is reached without being proved, the locked amount goes back to the initiator of the secret lock transaction.

 Parameters
 ==========